IronSavior/wheeler.ahk/README.md

 [AutoHotkey](https://www.autohotkey.com/) script that scrolls when the cursor is moved while right mouse button is held down.

+Scroll lock key toggles suspend of the script.
+It only suspends the hotkeys, so if it is suspended while holding right mouse button, the scrolling will continue until it is no longer suspended.

 The cursor keeps moving during scrolling, which differs from the scrolling you see with trackpads.
 On a trackpad you can easily lift your finger to keep scrolling after you reach the edge of the trackpad.
 With a mouse it is cumbersome to lift the mouse to move it.